firehot/cocos2d-2.0-kamcord/README.md

 In order to use Kamcord, you need a developer key and developer secret.
 To get these, please email Matt at <a mailto="matt@kamcord.com">matt@kamcord.com</a>.

 **Kamcord works on iOS 5+ and gracefully turns itself off on iOS 4**.
-You can still will run without problems on versions of iOS before iOS 5, though you will not be able to to record video.
+You can still run without problems on versions of iOS before iOS 5, though you will not be able to to record video.
 Kamcord works on the iPhone 3GS, iPhone 4, iPhone 4S, iPod Touch 3G and 4G, and all iPads.

 We will be making lots of improvements and adding many features over the next few months.
 We'd love to hear your feedback and thoughts.
 If you have any questions or comments, please don't hesitate to email or call Matt at <a href="mailto:matt@kamcord.com">matt@kamcord.com</a> (650.267.1051).